Carrow Road: Ground developments

 Floodlights were erected at the ground in 1956 and the £9,000 cost nearly sent the club into bankruptcy.
 However, Norwich's success in the 1958–59 FA Cup (where as a Third Division club they reached the semi-final, losing to First Division Luton Town after a replay) secured the financial status of the club and provided sufficient funds for a cover to be built over the South Stand.
 In 1963, the record was set for attendance at Carrow Road: a crowd of 43,984 watched a sixth round FA Cup match against Leicester City, and the South Stand was covered shortly afterwards.

 In the wake of the Ibrox stadium disaster in 1971, a government enquiry brought more stringent safety requirements, which, when applied to Carrow Road, resulted in the capacity being drastically reduced to around 20,000.
 With focus on the dangers of standing, seats began to replace terracing: by 1979, the stadium had a capacity of 28,392, with seats for 12,675.
-A fire in 1984 partially destroyed one of the stands which eventually led to its complete demolition and replacement by 1987 with a new City Stand.
+A fire in 1984 partially destroyed one of the stands, which eventually led to its complete demolition and replacement by 1987 with the new City Stand.
 When it opened, then chairman Robert Chase compared the experience of visiting the new stand to "going to the theatre – the only difference being that our stage is covered with grass".

 After the Hillsborough disaster in 1989 and the subsequent outcome of the Taylor Report in 1990, the stadium was converted to all-seater.
 In 2003 the South Stand was replaced by the new, 8,000-seat Jarrold Stand.
 In the summer of 2010, work was undertaken to increase the ground's capacity from 26,018 to 27,000.
 This was achieved by finding additional capacity for seats within the existing stands.